-- The folder is selected with the Bank Select Message (Bank MSB and LSB) and the song is selected with the Program change.
-MSB selects the Bank, LSB the folder withing the bank.
-Every MSB bank has 128 folder each. - o PC command selects the song within the current open folder - This gives a potential of 128 MSB x 128 LSB = 16,384 different folders with 128 songs each (selected by the Program Change [PC] command). - The order of the folders / songs are sorted by the BeatBuddy Manager.
-The order of the folders / songs corresponds to the number used by the MIDI messages +1. - This means that Program Change (PC) Message must have a value of 0 to select the first song in the menu. - We know this is confusing -- but MIDI was designed by computer nerds, not normal people like us, and computer nerds like to start with 0 instead of 1.
+- The folder is selected with the Bank Select Message (Bank MSB and LSB) and the song is selected with the program change (PC). - Each of the 128 values of Bank MSB value can have 128 folders as selected by the value of Bank LSB.
+This gives a potential of 128 MSB x 128 LSB = 16,384 different folders with 128 songs each. - The order of the folders / songs are sorted by the BeatBuddy Manager. - The order of the folders / songs corresponds to the number used by the MIDI messages +1.
+Remember computer nerds start with 0. - This means that Program Change Message must have a value of 0 to play the first song in the menu.